asvirdi/ML-workshop-ali/labs/lab 0.md

 * PIP is a python package manager
 * Check if pip is configured by running `pip install elasticsearch`.
 If install fails, pip is not configured correctly.
     * If install is successful, run `pip uninstall elasticsearch` to clean up.
-* It needs to be configured to allow you to download python packages through the artifactory mirror
+* Pip needs to be configured to allow you to download python packages through the artifactory mirror
-* Create a pip config file with one of the following configurations (you will need to make the directories if there are not existent):
+* Create a pip config file with one of the following configurations (you will need to make the directories if they do not already exist):
     * Windows:   %APPDATA%\pip\pip.ini
     * Unix: $HOME/.config/pip/pip.conf
     * Mac:  $HOME/.pip/pip.conf